Alexandrov geometry: foundations: Hadamard--Cartan theorem

 \section{Hadamard--Cartan theorem}

-The development of Alexandrov geomtry was greatly influenced by the Hadamard--Cartan theorem.
+The development of Alexandrov geometry was greatly influenced by the Hadamard--Cartan theorem.
 Its original formulation states that if $M$ is a complete Riemannian manifold with nonpositive sectional curvature, then the exponential map at any point $p\in M$ is a covering; in particular it implies that the universal cover of $M$ is diffeomorphic to the Euclidean space of the same dimension.

-In this generality, the theorem appeared in the lectures of Cartan \cite{cartan}.
-For surfaces in the Euclidean plane, the theorem was proved by Hans von Mangoldt \cite{mangoldt}, and few years later independently by Hadamard \cite{hadamard}.
+In this generality, the theorem appeared in the lectures of \'Elie Cartan \cite{cartan}.
+For surfaces in the Euclidean space, the theorem was proved by Hans von Mangoldt \cite{mangoldt}, and a few years later independently by Jacques Hadamard \cite{hadamard}.

-Formulations for metric spaces of different generality were proved by Busemann \cite{busemann-CBA}, Rinow \cite{rinow}, and Gromov \cite[p.~119]{gromov:hyp-groups}.
+Formulations for metric spaces of different generality were proved by Herbert Busemann \cite{busemann-CBA}, Willi Rinow \cite{rinow}, and Michael Gromov \cite[p.~119]{gromov:hyp-groups}.
 A detailed proof of Gromov's statement when $\spc{U}$ is proper was given by Werner Ballmann \cite{ballmann:cartan-hadamard}, using Birkhoff's curve-shortening.
-A proof in the non-proper geodesic case was given by the first author and Richard Bishop \cite{a-b:h-c}.
-This proof applies more generally, to \emph{convex spaces} (see Exercise \ref{ex:cats-cradle}).
-It was pointed out by Bruce Kleiner \cite{ballmann:lectures} and independently by Martin Bridson and Andr\'{e} Haefliger \cite{BH} that this proof extends to length spaces as well as geodesic spaces, giving:
+A proof in the non-proper geodesic case was given by the first author and Richard Bishop~\cite{alexander-bishop:h-c}.
+This proof applies more generally, to {}\emph{convex spaces} (see Exercise \ref{ex:cats-cradle}).
+It was pointed out by Bruce Kleiner \cite{ballmann:lectures} and independently by Martin Bridson and Andr\'{e} Haefliger \cite{bridson-haefliger} that this proof extends to length spaces, as well as geodesic spaces, giving the following statement: